jhui/jhui.github.io/_posts/2017-03-10-TensorFlow-Reading-data-threading-queues.markdown

 ```

 #### Dequeue data
-Within an TensorFlow session and a coordinator.
+Within a TensorFlow session and a coordinator.
 * Have the QueueRunner to start all the enqueue threads defined in the earlier steps.
 * Use *sess.run* to dequeue one row at a time from the dequeue op node.